-1 Corinthians 1:18-2:5 is an aside from the discussion on division dealing with the issue of the message of Christianity and how it relates to the issue of division.
-If we more greatly focus on the message, we will have less focus on divisions.
-The Holy Spirit radically distinguishes the wisdom of men against the wisdom of God.
+1 Corinthians 1:18-2:5 is an aside from the discussion on division dealing with the issue of the message of Christianity and how it relates to the problem of division.
+If we place the focus on the message, we will have less focus on divisions.
+The Holy Spirit radically distinguishes men’s wisdom from God’s wisdom.

 Greeks formed their culture around philosophy.
 They had scores of countervailing philosophies.
 Above all, they were in love with wisdom.
 Their ultimate view of life revolved around philosophy (love of wisdom).
 This gave them certainty, meaning, and purpose.
-A plurality of viewpoints pervaded Corinth none of which provided an absolute view of truth.
-Some Greek believers passed their viewpoints into the church.
-This desire to add human wisdom to truth caused schism in the Corinthian church.
-Their central problem was the dislocation of Scripture as the central focus of viewpoint.
-Christians cannot permit themselves to divide over human viewpoints.
+A plurality of viewpoints pervaded Corinth, none of which provided an absolute view of truth.
+Some Greek believers passed their perspectives into the church.
+This desire to add human wisdom to truth caused a schism in the Corinthian church.
+Their central problem was the dislocation of Scripture as the main focus of viewpoint.
+Christians cannot permit themselves to divide over human perspectives.

-The word “for” indicates the reason Paul did not come in the wisdom of words.
+The word “for” indicates why Paul did not come in the wisdom of words.
 Wisdom would ruin the content of the message.
 This is why there are two reactions to the cross.
 The cross always offends pluralism because its message is mutually exclusive.

 the message of the cross is foolishness to those who are perishing,

 The word “message” means the content (revelation) of the cross, not the act of preaching the cross.
-The word translated “message” is literally the word.
-It is the plan that Christ would die for our sins that is foolishness to the non-Christian.
+The word translated as “message” is literally the word.
+God’s plan that Christ would die for our sins is foolishness to the non-Christian.
 God’s wisdom is the only true wisdom.
 The word “wisdom” occurs 13 times in 1:18 through chapter 3.
 The Holy Spirit sets divine wisdom over against human wisdom.

 “Those who are perishing” are those in the process of going to hell.
-The idea behind “perishing” is loss of well-being, not of being.
-The word does not carry the idea of extinction but the idea is more qualitative, not quantitative.
+The idea behind “perishing” is the loss of well-being, not of being.
+The word does not carry the idea of extinction, but the idea is more qualitative, not quantitative.

 Paul met a diversity of viewpoints when he came to Athens (Ac 17:18-21).
-When they heard of the resurrection, they sneered (17:32).
+When they heard of the resurrection, they sneered (Ac 17:32).
 The natural mind views the cross as unacceptable.
-Paul determined to know nothing but Jesus Christ and Him crucified when he came to Corinth (2:2).
-Paul did not accommodate truth to meet their need.
+Paul determined to know nothing but Jesus Christ and Him crucified when he came to Corinth (1 Co 2:2).
+Paul did not accommodate the truth to meet their need.
 They did not need one more opinion.
-The supernatural power of the cross would countervail human viewpoint.
+The supernatural power of the cross would countervail the human viewpoint.

 but to us who are being saved